 The whole process doesn’t take more than around five minutes so it’s not a big time obligation.
 In terms of messiness, you definitely want to lean over a sink because you will have liquid coming out of your nostrils.

 After some practice, you probably won’t get your clothes wet.
 In the beginning, you may have a few water spots after you’re done.
 Don’t worry, they’ll dry quickly and won’t stain.

 1. Congested Sinuses

 In general, a neti pot is an excellent tool to perform nasal irrigation and reduce general sinus congestion.
 Whatever the cause, neti pots are best known to help get the inside of your nose in a healthier, less irritated state by flushing out any unwanted invaders and excess mucus.
-(6)

 When you use a neti pot for a stuffy nose due to a cold, you can thin out the mucus so it can drain out more easily.
-This can help to relieve multiple cold symptoms.
+This can help relieve multiple cold symptoms.
 In addition to using a neti pot, you should also drink a lot of water to help break up mucus.
-(7)

 3. Sinus Infections

 Not only can using a neti pot help with an acute sinus infection, but it can even provide relief for chronic sinusitis.